LLNL/Abmarl/paper/paper.md

 Abmarl is being used in the following research efforts:

-1. Hybrid Information-driven MultiAgent Reinforcement Learning [@hybrid], where multiple agents work together to construct a posterior distribution of a chemical plume's source location.
+1. Hybrid Information-driven Multi-Agent Reinforcement Learning [@hybrid], where multiple agents work together to construct a posterior distribution of a chemical plume's source location.
 Each agent is equipped with a set of discrete actions that are heuristically implemented, and the high-level choosing of each action is